sem CLI Reference#

 utility.
 When used with a command line argument,

-which should be a valid organization name the active user belongs to,
+which should be a valid organization name that the active user belongs to,

 sem context

-will change the active organization to the given one.
+will change the active organization to the selected one.

 sem context example#

-The next command will just list all the organizations the connected user belongs to:
+The next command lists all the organizations to which the connected user belongs:

 sem context